Safe and Respectful Sexual Health Care in WA

 “I heard about PrEP — is that something for me?”

-By law, doctors must keep everything confidential, including:
+By law, doctors must keep everything confidential, including your visa status, your sexual history, and any test results.

 Talking to a Partner about Sexual Health